Marshall vs. Florida International NCAA Football Odds, Plays and Insights | October 30, 2021

 Florida International Stats and Trends

-- Florida International has covered the spread on two occasions this year.
+- Florida International has two wins against the spread in seven games this season.

 - Florida International's games this season have hit the over on four of six set point totals (66.7%).

-- Florida International is 1-1 against the spread and 1-2 overall in games when it records more than 22.6 points.
+- When Florida International puts up more than 22.6 points, it is 1-1 against the spread and 1-2 overall.

-- Florida International is 1-2 against the spread and 1-3 overall when the team picks up over 391.9 yards.
+- In games that Florida International amasses over 391.9 yards, the team is 1-2 against the spread and 1-3 overall.

 - The Panthers have nine giveaways this season, while the Thundering Herd have 13 takeaways .